tejajagadeep/movie-app/README.md

 - **API Gateway:** This Service acts as the entry point of the system.
 It intercepts all the requests and validates the JWT Token before routing it to the appropriate microservices.
 - **Eureka Server:** This Service acts as a service registry where all the other microservices registers during startup for discoverability.
 - **Config Server:** This Service acts as a centralized location to store the configuration of the other microservices of the system.
-- **Swagger Server:** This Service acts as a documentation for all the other core microservices.

 [Redirect to assets/documents to find detailed overview pdf](assets/documents/MovieApp.pdf)